GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 ## Importing packages

 Differently from ROS1, you cannot import whole ROS2 workspaces, instead you need to import each package separately.
 To import a package in QtCreator:

 0. From Ubuntu 20.04 we run into a environment variables issue (to be fixed).
-Before launch qtcreator in a rps sourced bash type the command: CMAKE_PREFIX_PATH=$AMENT_PREFIX_PATH:$CMAKE_PREFIX_PATH
+Before launch qtcreator in a ros2 sourced bash type the command: CMAKE_PREFIX_PATH=$AMENT_PREFIX_PATH:$CMAKE_PREFIX_PATH

 1. Go to *"File->Open File or Project..."* and select the package **CMakeLists.txt**.